Tigran Petrosian: Contributions to opening theory

 Petrosian was an expert against the King's Indian Defence, and he often played what is now known as the Petrosian System: 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.Nf3 0-0 6.Be2 e5 7.d5.
 This variation closes the centre early in the game.
 One of the tactical ideas for White is to play Bg5, pinning Black's knight to his queen.
 Black can respond by either moving his queen (usually ...Qe8) or by playing ...h6, though the latter move weakens Black's kingside pawn structure.
 Two of Black's responses to the Petrosian Variation were developed by grandmasters Paul Keres and Leonid Stein.
-The Keres Variation arises after 7...Nbd7 8.Bg5 h6 9.Bh4 g5 10.Bg3 Nh5 11.h4, and the Stein Variation begins an immediate queenside offensive with 7...a5.
+The Keres Variation arises after 7...Nbd7 8.Bg5 h6 9.Bh4 g5 10.Bg3 Nh5 11.h4, and the Stein Variation starts with prophylaxis on the queenside, securing the c5-square for a knight with 7...a5.

 The Queen's Indian Defence also has a variation developed by Petrosian: 1.d4 Nf6 2.c4 e6 3.Nf3 b6 4.a3, with the idea of preventing ...Bb4+.
-This system received much attention in 1980 when it was used by the young Garry Kasparov to defeat several grandmasters.
-Today the Petrosian Variation is still considered the most pressing variation, with the greatest score in Master games.
+The loss of tempo is compensated by the positional threat of d4-d5.
+This system received much attention in 1980, when it was used by the young Garry Kasparov to defeat several grandmasters.
+Today the Petrosian Variation is still considered one of the most pressing variations, with the greatest score in Master games.

 Other Petrosian variations can be found in the Grünfeld Defence after 1.d4 Nf6 2.c4 g6 3.Nc3 d5 4.Nf3 Bg7 5.Bg5, and the French Defence after 1.e4 e6 2.d4 d5 3.Nc3 Bb4 4.e5 Qd7.
 Some authorities refer to a variation of the Caro–Kann Defence with his name, along with former world champion Vassily Smyslov: the Petrosian–Smyslov Variation, 1.e4 c6 2.d4 d5 3.Nc3 dxe4 4.Nxe4 Nd7.